awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-schedule.md

 If you want to send the campaign when customers take certain actions, you can configure the campaign to be sent when a specific event occurs\.
 For example, you can configure the campaign to be sent when a customer registers a new account, or when a customer adds an item to their shopping cart but doesn't purchase it\.
 To learn more about sending events from your apps to Amazon Pinpoint, see [Reporting Events in Your Application](https://docs.aws.amazon.com/pinpoint/latest/developerguide/integrate-events.html) in the *Amazon Pinpoint Developer Guide*\.

 **Note**
-You can only send event\-based messages if your campaign uses dynamic segments \(as opposed to imported segments\)\.
-Messages from event\-based campaigns are only sent to customers whose apps run version 2\.7\.2 or later of the AWS Mobile SDK for Android or version 2\.6\.30 or later of the AWS Mobile SDK for iOS\.
+You can send event\-based messages only if your campaign uses dynamic segments \(as opposed to imported segments\)\.
+In addition, if you integrate your app with Amazon Pinpoint by using an AWS Mobile SDK, messages from event\-based campaigns are sent only to customers whose apps are running AWS Mobile SDK for Android version 2\.7\.2 or later, or AWS Mobile SDK for iOS version 2\.6\.30 or later\.

 **To configure a campaign to be sent when an event occurs**